 The German electricity generation market has undergone fundamental overhaul in recent years when the Energiewende, the process of transitioning the German energy industry from the traditional sources to emission-free and renewable energy, was implemented.
 Key pillars of the transition are renewable energy sources and energy savings.
-The share of renewable energy sources in the generation of electricity in Germany is steadily growing and reached approximately 32% in 2016.
-The aim is to reach a renewable energy share of 40-45% in 2025 and 55-60% in 2035 and, at the same time, to decrease greenhouse gas emissions by 80-95% by 2050 compared to 1990.
-In order to fulfil these goals renewable power sources are being subsidised by the German government.
-In the past, the subsidy system was based on feed-in tariffs (the mechanism whereby the government evens up the exercise price of generated electricity to preagreed level).
+The share of renewable energy sources in the generation of electricity in Germany is steadily growing and according to preliminary data reached approximately 38% in 2018.
+The aim is to reach a renewable energy share of 40-45% in 2025, 65% in 2030 and 80% in 2050 and, at the same time, to decrease greenhouse gas emissions by 80-95% by 2050 compared to 1990.
+In order to fulfil these goals renewable power sources are being subsidised by the German Government.
+In the past, the subsidy system was based on feed-in tariffs (the mechanism whereby the government evens up the market price of generated electricity to a reference level).
 With effect from January 1, 2017 a new subsidy system is being used.
-The level of subsidy granted will be based on a more competitive auction system and, thus, will not be determined by the state.
+The reference level of subsidy (market premium) granted is based on s competitive auction system under which the lowest price offered wins the auction.